Schroedinger-Hat/ImageGoNord-pip/README.md

 A tool to convert any RGB image or video to any theme or color palette input by the user.
 By default the algorithm is pixel-by-pixel and will be disable by --avg or --ai usage.

+This client should be considered only for illustrative purposes of some features.
+The complete client is in a separate project here https://github.com/Schroedinger-Hat/ImageGoNord-cli.

 positional arguments:
   SOURCE                a pathname of an existing file or directory, note: you can chain source like SOURCE [SOURCE ...] in that case TARGET will be consider as directory.
   TARGET                a pathname of an existing or nonexistent file or directory, note: if nonexistent TARGET finish by '/' or '\' it will be consider as directory and will be create if necessary. (no